wanglin214/multi-task-Deep-Learning/README.md

 # multi-task-Deep-Learning

-Simultaneous estimation of basement depth and density contrast by gravity anomaly via multi-task Deep Learning Hardware requirements: NVIDIA GPU
+#the codes are supported for the manuscript :Simultaneous estimation of basement depth and density contrast by gravity anomaly via multi-task Deep Learning

-Program language: Python 3.10 (Pytorch 1.3)
-Software required: PyCharm, Anaconda
+#Hardware requirements: NVIDIA GPU;Program language: Python 3.10 (Pytorch 1.3);Software required: PyCharm, Anaconda

+1 the data file includes the train, validation and test set; the model file HybirdNet64.py is included in the netmodel file

+2 the trainMod.py is used to optimize the weight parameters for the multi_task DL architecture which are included in the params file

+3 the testMod.py is used to test the generalization ability of the trained parameters

+4 inv_real.py is used to invert the field gravity anomaly into basement map